-G. RECHARACTERIZATION OF IRA CONTRIBUTIONS
+G. Recharacterization of IRA Contributions

-G.1 May I re-characterize contributions made to my Traditional or Roth IRA for a tax year as contributions made to a different type of IRA?
+G1.
+May I recharacterize contributions made to my Traditional or Roth IRA for a tax year as contributions made to a different type of IRA?

 Yes.
-You may re-characterize your Traditional IRA contributions (including conversion contributions) for a tax year by transferring (in a trustee-to-trustee transfer) the Traditional IRA contributions (or a portion of the contributions) and the related earnings to a Roth IRA, and vice versa.
-The re-characterization must be completed before the due date for filing your federal income tax return (including extensions) for the tax year for which the contribution was made.
+You may recharacterize your Traditional IRA contributions (including conversion contributions) for a tax year by transferring (in a trustee-to-trustee transfer) the Traditional IRA contributions (or a portion of the contributions) and the related earnings to a Roth IRA, and vice versa.
+The recharacterization must be completed before the due date for filing your federal income tax return (including extensions) for the tax year for which the contribution was made.
 The contribution will be treated as having been made to the second IRA on the same date and for the same taxable year as the contribution was originally made to the first IRA for federal tax purposes.
-Once a re-characterization is made it may not be revoked.
+Once a recharacterization is made it may not be revoked.

-To calculate the net income that is required to be transferred as part of the re-characterization, you multiply the re-characterized amount by a fraction, the numerator of which is the difference between the "adjusted closing balance" and the "adjusted opening balance" and, the denominator of which is the "adjusted market value of the Traditional IRA at the beginning of the "computation period" plus the amount of any contributions or transfers (including the contribution that is distributed as a returned contribution and re-characterizations of contributions) made to the Traditional IRA during the "computation period."
-The "adjusted closing balance" is the fair market value of the Traditional IRA at the end of the "computation period" plus the amount of any distributions or transfers (including re-characterizations) made from the Traditional IRA during the "computation period."
-The "adjusted closing balance" is the fair market value of the Traditional IRA at the end of the "computation period" plus the amount of any distributions or transfers (including re-characterizations) made from the Traditional IRA during the "computation period."
+To calculate the net income that is required to be transferred as part of the recharacterization, you multiply the recharacterized amount by a fraction, the numerator of which is the difference between the "adjusted closing balance" and the "adjusted opening balance" and, the denominator of which is the "adjusted opening balance."
+The "adjusted opening balance" is the fair market value of the Traditional IRA at the beginning of the "computation period" plus the amount of any contributions or transfers (including the contribution that is distributed as a returned contribution and recharacterizations of contributions) made to the Traditional IRA during the "computation period."
+The "adjusted closing balance" is the fair market value of the Traditional IRA at the end of the "computation period" plus the amount of any distributions or transfers (including recharacterizations) made from the Traditional IRA during the "computation period."
 The "computation period" is the period beginning immediately before the particular contribution is made to the Traditional IRA and ending immediately before the removal of the contribution being returned.
 If more than one contribution was made as an annual contribution and is being returned from the Traditional IRA, the "computation period" begins immediately before the first contribution being returned was contributed.
-For more information about the calculation of net income, see your tax advisor.
+For more information about the calculation of net income, see your tax adviser.

-Because of the strict rules that apply to re-characterizations, you should seek competent tax advice before re-characterizing IRA contributions
+Because of the strict rules that apply to recharacterizations, you should seek competent tax advice before recharacterizing your IRA contributions.

-G.2 May I re-characterize an amount contributed to my Traditional or Roth IRA in a tax-free transfer?
+G2.
+May I recharacterize an amount contributed to my Traditional or Roth IRA in a tax-free transfer?

-No. Amounts contributed to a Traditional or Roth IRA in a tax-free transfer (including a tax-free rollover) may not be re-characterized as contributions to the other type of IRA.
-However, if you roll over or transfer an amount from a Traditional IRA to a SIMPLE IRA by mistake, the contribution may be subsequently re-characterized as a contribution to another Traditional IRA.
+No. Amounts contributed to a Traditional or Roth IRA in a tax-free transfer (including a tax-free rollover) may not be recharacterized as contributions to the other type of IRA.
+However, if you roll over or transfer an amount from a IRA to a SIMPLE IRA by mistake, the contribution may be subsequently recharacterized as a contribution to another Traditional IRA.

-G.3 May I re-characterize amounts contributed by my employer on my behalf under a SIMPLE IRA plan or SEP?
+G3.
+May I recharacterize amounts contributed by my employer on my behalf under a SIMPLE IRA plan or SEP?

-No. Employer contributions (including pre-tax contributions) made under a SIMPLE IRA retirement plan or a SEP may not be re-characterized as contributions to another type of IRA.
-However, a conversion from a SEP IRA or SIMPLE IRA to a Roth IRA may be re-characterized as a contribution to a SEP IRA or SIMPLE IRA (as applicable), including the original SEP IRA or SIMPLE IRA.
+No. Employer contributions (including pre-tax contributions) made under a SIMPLE IRA retirement plan or a SEP may not be recharacterized as contributions to another type of IRA.
+However, a conversion from a SEP-IRA or SIMPLE IRA to a Roth IRA may be recharacterized as a contribution to a SEP-IRA or SIMPLE IRA (as applicable), including the original SEP-IRA or SIMPLE IRA.

-G.4 How do I make an election to re-characterize a contribution to an IRA for a tax year?
+G4.
+How do I make an to recharacterize a contribution to an IRA for a tax year?